 Cons: There are only around 100 items live at any one time, so there will not always be a stay in the destination that you want to travel to.
 If you join their newsletter at the bottom of their auction pages, you will be kept up to date with the latest auction items just before they end.

 Trivago is a hotel aggregator with an easy to use interface comparing hotel prices from lots of different websites.
-The problem with trivago is that the array of websites that it selects hotel prices from does not include every hotel website on the internet.
-It also does not take into account offers such as extra loyalty points or cash back, even though it claims draw prices from 250 websites.
+The problem with trivago is that the array of websites that it selects hotel prices does not include every hotel website on the internet.
+It also does not take into account offers such as extra loyalty points or cashback, even though it claims draw prices from 250 websites.

-Bottom line, it is not always cheaper.
+The bottom line, it is not always cheaper.
 Yes, a lot of people use trivago as it is so heavily advertised, but their algorithms do not always bring up the cheapest hotel price.
 Perhaps they should spend less on their (rather annoying) adverts and more on the tech behind their engine to ensure that their prices actually are the best.